 Following his victory at the Battle of Rathines, Colonel Jones had earlier advanced on Drogheda and demanded its surrender.
 It was at first inclined to do so but Ormonde quickly dispatched 1,000 men to reinforce the garrison with the express orders that the town was not to surrender.
 Jones had neither the men to storm the garrison or fully invest it and so was forced to withdraw and as a result confidence that Drogheda could withstand a siege soared.

-Drogheda was a Protestant town and most of its 3,000 defenders were English Royalists not Irish Catholics.
+Drogheda was a Protestant town and most of its 3,000 defenders were English Royalists not rebellious Irish Catholics.
 Its commander was also an Englishman, Sir Arthur Aston, an undoubtedly brave but pompous man who’d lost a leg during the Civil War and whose arrogance alienated many of his subordinates and had earlier led to him being expelled from the Royal Court in England.

 He remained unperturbed by the advance of Cromwell’s Army confident that behind Drogheda’s high walls and strong fortifications he could hold out long enough to be relieved by the Earl of Ormonde who he knew to be nearby.
 He appeared unaware that it was not the Earl of Ormonde’s strategy to come to the assistance of besieged towns and he didn’t realise that Drogheda’s seemingly impressive walls were constructed of a thin stone that would simply crumble under sustained barrage.

 By 3 September, Cromwell at the head of his army stood outside Drogheda but declined to assault the town until his eleven 48 pounder heavy siege guns had been transported up the River Boyne by ship and were in place.
-It was’t until 10 September that Aston received from Cromwell a summons to surrender the town.
+It wasn’t until 10 September that Aston received from Cromwell a summons to surrender the town.
 The summons was courteous but also threatening in tone:

 Sir, having brought the army belonging to the Parliament of England before this place to reduce it to obedience, I intend to the end that the effusion of blood shall be prevented I thought it to summon you to deliver the same to my hands to my use.
 If this be refused you have no cause to blame me.
 I expect your answer and rest your obedient servant, O Cromwell.

 The meaning was clear if Aston surrendered then he and his men would be spared.
-If not then the rules of law permitted him to take the lives of all those under arms.
+If not, then the rules of law permitted him to take the lives of all those under arms.
 Aston declined to respond to Cromwell’s summons informing his Officers that: Anyone that can capture Drogheda can capture Hell itself.

 The following day the walls of Drogheda began to crumble under the intense bombardment of Cromwell’s siege guns along with Aston’s faith in the town’s defences.
 By late afternoon the breach had been made and Cromwell ordered the assault to begin but it was not a success and was repulsed with heavy loss of life.
 Angered by the setback and the death of so many of his soldiers Cromwell led the second assault in person.

 Clambering over the bodies of fallen comrades Cromwell charged into the town at the head of 6,000 men.
 The fighting was intense but outnumbered and outgunned the defenders had little choice but to yield ground.
-With defeat inevitable the Royalists began to throw down their arms and give themselves up but Sir Arthur Aston remained defiant and refused to give a general order of surrender.
+With defeat inevitable the Royalists began to throw down their arms and give themselves up, but Sir Arthur Aston remained defiant and refused to give a general order of surrender.
 Instead, with around 250 men he withdrew to Millmount Fort on the southern edge of the town where despite defiant words shouted from the ramparts of the fort, Aston knew that he could not hold out for long.
 When Colonel Daniel Axtell (who had been the Commander of the Guard at the King’s trial and would later be executed as one of the Regicides) offered to spare the lives of the defenders Aston agreed.
 Once the defenders had been disarmed however Axtell ordered them all shot.
 Aston it was said was beaten to death with his own wooden leg.

 At the north end of Drogheda some 200 Royalists had taken shelter in St Peter’s Church where Cromwell refusing to negotiate their surrender ordered the Church set alight.
 Around 80 of the defenders were burned alive in the flames the rest were shot down and killed as they fled.